20 Areas of improvement examples and how to identify yours

 • Do you follow through on your chosen solutions and track their effectiveness?

-Now that you've thought about the key areas of improvement, be sure to have examples to back them up.
-Think about some key examples that demonstrate the areas in which you thrive - and even the areas in which you can still improve.
-It's a strength to know your weaknesses, especially if you're aiming to improve them.
+Now that you've considered your areas for improvement, you'll need to prepare some examples to support them.
+Think about some moments that demonstrate the areas in which you thrive and the areas in which you can still improve.
+Knowing your weaknesses is a strength, especially if you're aiming to improve them.

 How to improve your professional skills

-Whether you want to be a strong leader, improve your conflict management skills, use more creative thinking, or reduce your stress levels, F4S can help.
+So, how do you get started?
+Once you've completed our motivation assessment you'll learn more about your strengths and blind spots.
+Whether you want to be a strong leader, improve your conflict management skills, use more creative thinking, improve your time management skills, or reduce your stress levels, our AI coaching can help.

 The more you understand your workplace motivations, the more room there is for professional improvement.